 Avoiding strangers goes beyond viruses.
-Engaging with strangers online could put your children at risk of becoming victims of predators or cyber bullies.
-Teach them to only use the Internet to connect with people they personally know, and they can greatly mitigate their risk of getting into trouble.
+Engaging with strangers online could put your children at risk of being groomed or becoming victims of predators or cyber bullies.
+Teach them to only use the internet to connect with people they personally know, and they can greatly mitigate their risk of getting into trouble.

 This applies to semi-strangers as well.
 Just because they met someone through a friend once doesn’t mean that person is trustworthy.

 You May Also Enjoy 12 Things You Must Do to Help Keep Your Child Safe on YouTube